vananikki/school-management-system/README.md

-# 🎓 NEU Academic Management System - Staff Portal
+# 🎓 NEU Academic Management System - Portal

 A specialized relational database solution designed to streamline institutional data orchestration and administrative workflows.
 This system bridges the gap between raw academic data and actionable insights through a professional Python-based GUI and a robust MySQL backend.